PURPOSE OF THIS POLICY

-The Vice President for Information Technology will coordinate a periodic assessment of the effectiveness of this Plan.
+The Vice President for Information Technology will coordinate a periodic assessment of the effectiveness of this plan.
 The assessment shall consist of a review of current legal alternatives for downloading or otherwise acquiring copyrighted material, a review of the University's current technology-based deterrents, a review of the University's current educational efforts and a review of disciplinary actions for unauthorized distribution of copyrighted material.
-The assessment shall set out the criteria used for assessing Plan effectiveness, which may include tools for assessing campus awareness of the risks and consequences of unauthorized distribution of copyrighted material, availability of legal downloading alternatives, statistics on repeat violators and analysis of DMCA violation notices and settlement letters for trends and fluctuations in type and frequency.
-Based on this assessment, the Vice President for Information Technology, in consultation with the Office of General Counsel, the Director of Human Resources, and the Office of Student Affairs will update this Plan as needed.
+The assessment may include campus awareness of the risks and consequences of unauthorized distribution of copyrighted material, availability of legal downloading alternatives, statistics on repeat violators and analysis of DMCA violation notices and settlement letters for trends and fluctuations in type and frequency.
+Based on this assessment, the Vice President for Information Technology, in consultation with the Office of General Counsel and the Division of Student Affairs will update this plan as needed.

 Oversight of This Plan

 The Information Technology Executive Committee (ITEC) is responsible for this plan, including adoption, modification and change.

 COMPLIANCE WITH THIS POLICY